NCALM-UH/pdal-als-tpu/example/example.md

 ### **5. Flightline Extraction**

-To generate TPU, we need the data organized in the manner in which it was collected - grouped into flightlines.
+To generate TPU, we need the data organized in the manner in which it was collected: grouped into flightlines.
 This allows us to efficiently query the associated flightline trajectory for the sensor position and attitude information for each point.

 We know from our data visualization that each point is tagged with its flightline number in the `PointSourceId` field.
 We can use that information to extract the individual flightlines using PDAL's `filters.range`.
-We can do this for each tile and each flightline number, which will produce quite a few files given the large number of tile-flightline combinations.
+We could do this for each tile and each flightline number, which will produce quite a few files given the large number of tile-flightline combinations.
 This would also require all the flightlines that span multiple tiles to be merged afterwards.
 Alternatively, we can merge all the tiles into a single file first and then extract each flightline in its entirety from the merged file.
 The former method is probably better for very large collects where merging all the tiles into a single file would create a monster that your machine can't work with.
 Our project is small enough (about 350 million points) that the latter brute force approach will work.
-For reference, I have 64GB or RAM on my machine.
 We'll also sort by time after the merge so that the eventual extracted flightline data is also sorted by time.
 This is both good form and required for the `sritrajectory` filter.
-Get a cup of coffee while this runs - it took 18 minutes on my machine.
-This is not an operation we can run parallel.
+This operation can not be run in parallel and took about 20 minutes on my machine.

 ```bash
 (pdal-als-tpu) pjhartze@GSE-10:/mnt/f/uh$ echo '{ "pipeline": [ "./tiles/laz-normal/*.laz", { "type":"filters.merge" }, { "type":"filters.sort", "dimension":"GpsTime" }, { "type":"writers.las", "filename":"./tiles/laz-normal/merged-normal.laz", "minor_version":4, "extra_dims":"all" } ] }' | pdal pipeline --stdin